What is SUSS?

 Can I use my PSEA to pay for the overseas experience?

 Yes.
-If you wish to do so, please complete the relevant form to either Office of Service-Learning and Student Life for Service-Learning related projects or Office of Career Development for Overseas Study related programmes.
+If you wish to do so, please complete the relevant form to either Office of Service-Learning & Community Engagement and Office of Student Life for Service-Learning/Community Engagement related projects or Office of Career Development for Overseas Study related programmes.

 Will there be any other form of Financial Assistance, besides PSEA available?

-In SUSS, we believe that education involves the holistic development of the individual and recognise that a student's achievement is not restricted to academic performance.
-The Student Life Programmes aim to empower students to further develop and act on their pre-existing sense of social responsibility, develop leadership qualities, and equip them with skills and knowledge for the future.
+In SUSS, we believe that education involves the holistic development of the individual, and we recognise that a student's achievement is not restricted to academic performance.
+Our Student Life Programmes aim to empower students to further develop their social responsibility, enhance leadership qualities, and equip them with skills and knowledge for the future.
 As such, our programmes focus on Adventure and Outdoor Education, Social Responsibility and Citizenship Education, Leadership Development, Well-being and Mentorship.
 In addition to SUSS programmes, students are encouraged to participate in national and international programmes and competitions, publicised by SUSS, to hone their skills and competencies.

 Will there be funding to enable us to participate in competitions and programmes?

 Students are encouraged to initiate interest groups and projects which benefit the student community, and are consistent with SUSS's educational philosophy of

-Will I be funded to start my own student interest groups?
+Will I be funded if I start my own student interest groups?